PkjMaster/bytepath_estagio/libraries/Moses/doc/tutorial.md

 ## <a name='chaining'>Chaining</a>

 *Method chaining* (also known as *name parameter idiom*), is a technique for invoking consecutively method calls in object-oriented style.
-Each method returns an object, and method calls are chained together.
+Each method returns an object, and methods calls are chained together.
 Moses offers chaining for your perusal. <br/>
 Let's use chaining to get the count of evey single word in some lyrics (case won't matter here).